DarkSlice1/AlphaEss_Monitor/README.md

 ### _Energy Cost Tracking (AlphaESS)_
-These metrics take advantage of the reverse engineering of the Tapo P110 smart socket the Alpha ESS The following metrics are available to you
+The following metrics are available to you for tracking house hold energy from the grid and pushing to the grid

 ```sh
 alpha.ess.gridPull_l1               (Gauge : real time watts pulled from the Grid)